Leave in Denmark

 Carer's leave

 Employees have the right to time off to care for a close relative who is dying, is seriously ill or disabled.
-The government is responsible for carer's leave pay during such leave.
+The government is responsible for the carer's leave pay during such leave.

 If employers have already paid the employee's salary for the month, they can be reimbursed by the government equivalent to the allowance.